ctaphal/astronaut-adventures/README.md

 # Welcome to Astronaut Adventures!

 This is a space-themed web app for kids!
 Designed to engage kids with space through fun (and occasionally educational) content!
-Enjoy "stellar" puns, music, pics, and MORE😲!!
+Contains "stellar" puns, music, pics, and MORE😲!!